In honor of the anniversary of Alex Coumbis' loss on Jan 18th, 1944, I have added a new page under 'Home/U-126' to the website.

 I reached out to Alan Clark who runs the peakdistrictaircrashes.co.uk website and has done a terrific job over the years documenting and cataloging these lost crash sites (see Stoneykirk page) to see if he was aware of Hampden P1216.
 He replied he is, but does not know when or if he will ever be able to inspect the site.
 As it lies within the Braid Fell range, it adds some extra complexity.
 I reached out to a couple of drone operators in the area as well to see if a more detailed aerial survey (which would be a bit safer) could be done, but unfortunately, I have not heard back as of the time of this publication.

 About 3/4's of a mile beyond the concrete wall is a brick and concrete hut (25 x 17 Feet) on the left side of the road.
-It its assumed this was an observation post of sorts to observe the strikes on the dummy factory further up the road.
+It is assumed this was an observation post of sorts to observe the strikes on the dummy factory further up the road.
 The land slopes off and there are concrete pillars that support the north side.
 Nearby is another concrete arrow, which can be seen in the 2009 image, but not very well in the 2021 image, pointing in the direction of the dummy factory.
 You can also see the entrance has partially collapsed in the intervening years.

 Across the road from the hut, about 325 feet away, on the top of a rise is what appears to be a small semi-circular concrete structure (4 x 8 Feet), similar to a Quonset hut, open on both ends.
 The fact that is concrete and lichen covered leads me to believe it was from this era as well.
 Based on its orientation, perhaps a bomb resistant one-person observation spot that worked with personnel on the hut and had a better vantage point from the rise as both are near the peak of Braid Fell and therefore a highpoint along the road before it begins to slope down towards the reservoir.

-About half a mile beyond the concrete hut is the largest grouping of bomb craters visible on satellite on both sides of the road.
-The left side of the road is believed to have been the location of a large dummy factory they built to practice on.
 This is at an elevation of 656 feet (200m).
 Reportedly, it would periodically be re-built, but nothing remains except the bomb craters, not even a foundation or footings.
 This area has a low fence surrounding it, likely to keep any livestock out and perhaps as a deterrent to any inquisitive hikers or cyclists.
 There don’t appear to be any signs warning of the potential explosive danger, only warning of the soft ground and deep ‘pools’ (that bear a striking resemblance to bomb craters!).

 According to secretscotland.org; “Assumed to be connected with the bombing range, two concentric circles made up of granite chips and with an overall diameter of 34 metres are now lost to sight and reported to lie buried beneath a layer of peat.
 The location given lies approximately 400 metres west of the dummy factory, and has been subject to peat cutting in later years, since the buried gravel circles were reported in 1986.”